ASFOpenSARlab/opensarlab-docs/docs/user-guides/class_notebooks_best_practices.md

 ### Plan for Students with Poor Internet Access

-* File sizes for run notebooks containing a lot of output can be quite large.
-Users with slow internet connections may have difficulty saving notebooks in this state.
-It can be risky to require that students submit assignments in the form of pre-run notebooks with output in place.
-Some students may simply not be able to save and turn in their work.
+* Saving a notebook without first clearing its output will increase the file size substantially.
+It can be risky to require that students submit assignments by running a notebook, saving it, and submitting it.
+Some students may not have a strong enough internet connection to save and turn in their work in this manner.

 * Consider allowing assignments to be turned in as screenshots pasted into a Word or Google doc and saved as a pdf.

 * Consider splitting assignments into 2 notebooks, one with content/examples and another for the assignment.
 Pass all needed data structures from the content notebook to the assignment notebook using a [Python pickle](https://docs.python.org/3/library/pickle.html).

 ### Avoid Changing Directories in Your Code

 * Why?
     * Jupyter Notebook code cells can be run out of sequence.
-Users can skip over cells or double back and re-run cells.
-If you create and change into a directory like `some/other/path` in a code cell and it then gets re-run, you will end up in an unexpected directory like `some/other/path/some/other/path`.
+Users can skip over cells and/or re-run previous cells, which can cause unexpected problems.
+        * For example: If you create and change into a directory like `some/other/path` in a code cell and it then gets re-run, you will end up in an unexpected directory like `some/other/path/some/other/path`.
 If you run it a 3rd time, you will end up in `some/other/path/some/other/path/some/other/path`.
 This will cause breaking code and a lot of confusion for students.

-* Where possible, don't change directories and just provide the absolute path to functions that need it.
+* Where possible, don't change directories.
+Instead, provide absolute paths to functions that need them.

 * If you are running a script that requires you to be in a particular working directory, use a context manager to handle directory changes.
+This will change to the correct working directory, call the script, and then change back to the original directory.
-Write a function like this:
+    * Write a function like the example below:

 ```python
 import contextlib